Courtesy titles in the United Kingdom: Courtesy style of "Lady"

-The honorific courtesy style of "Lady" is used for the daughters of dukes, marquesses, and earls.
-The courtesy title is added before the person's given name, as in the examples Lady Diana Spencer and Lady Henrietta Waldegrave.
-Because it is merely a courtesy with no legal implications, the honorific persists after the death of the holder's father but it is not inherited by her children.
-The courtesy style is never used immediately before the surname alone.
+The courtesy style of "Lady" is used for the daughters of dukes, marquesses, and earls.
+It is added before the person's given name, as in the examples Lady Diana Spencer and Lady Henrietta Waldegrave.
+Because it is merely a courtesy with no legal implications, the honorific persists after the death of the holder's father, but it is not inherited by her children.
+The style is never used immediately before the surname alone.

-The honorific "Lady" is also used before the first name of Ladies Companion of the Order of the Garter and Ladies of the Order of the Thistle who do not hold another title or style.
+"Lady" is also used before the first name of Ladies Companion of the Order of the Garter and Ladies of the Order of the Thistle who do not hold another, higher title or style.

 The spouse of a woman with a courtesy style does not hold any courtesy style in right of their spouse; neither does the husband of a person with any style or title (including the husband of a peer).

 Courtesy style of "The Honourable"

-The younger sons of earls, along with all sons and daughters of viscounts, barons and lords of parliament are accorded the courtesy style of "The Honourable" before their name; one example is Vita Sackville-West.
-This is usually abbreviated to "The Hon."
+Younger sons of earls, along with all sons and daughters of viscounts, barons and lords of parliament, are accorded the courtesy style of "the Honourable" before their name; one example is the Honourable Vita Sackville-West.
+This is usually abbreviated to "the Hon.".
 The style persists after the death of the holder's father, but it may not be inherited by the holder's children.
 It is used only in third person reference, not in speaking to the person.

 Married daughters

-The daughter of a duke, marquess, or earl who marries an untitled man becomes "Lady [Given name] [Husband's surname]"; an example from fiction is Lady Catherine de Bourgh in Pride and Prejudice, who married the untitled knight (or baronet) Sir Louis de Bourgh and therefore retains her courtesy style.
-The daughter of a viscount or baron who marries a commoner is styled "The Honourable [Given name] [Husband's surname]".
+A daughter of a duke, marquess or earl who marries an untitled man becomes "Lady [given name] [husband's surname]"; an example from fiction is Lady Catherine de Bourgh in Pride and Prejudice, who married the untitled knight (or baronet) Sir Lewis de Bourgh and, therefore, retains her courtesy style.
+The daughter of a viscount or baron who marries a commoner is styled "the Honourable [given name] [husband's surname]".

-Any woman who marries a peer uses the feminine version of his peerage title, even if her own precedence is higher than his, as in the case of a duke's daughter marrying a baron, because a peerage is a substantive title, the usage of which is preferred to any courtesy style – unless she marries into the Royal Family.
-If a woman marries the younger son of a duke or marquess, she becomes "Lady [Husband's given name] [Husband's surname]."
-If she marries the younger son of an earl, eldest or younger son of viscount or baron, she becomes "The Hon.
-Mrs [Husband's given name] [Husband's surname]."
+Any woman who marries a peer can use the feminine version of his peerage title.
+If a woman marries a younger son of a duke or marquess, she becomes "Lady [husband's full name]".
+If she marries a younger son of an earl, or any son of a viscount or a baron, she becomes "the Hon.
+Mrs [husband's full name]".

-In case of a divorce, she may keep the same style as during marriage or she may choose to assume the style "Mrs [Given name] [Husband's surname]."
-Regardless of what she chooses, she loses all precedence acquired from marriage and because of the former option, there can be multiple Lady John Smiths.
+In cases of divorce, a woman may keep the same style as during marriage or she may choose to assume the style "Mrs [given name] [husband's surname]".
+Regardless of what she chooses, she loses all precedence acquired from marriage and, because of the former option, there can be multiple Ladies John Smith at any one time.